iluvjava/Maths/Notebook 2.0/Machine Learning (CSE 546++)/Sigmoid And Odds.md

 ### **Intro**

-In the derivation of a Bayes Classifier, we were able to derive model, but we dind't explain why the Sigmoid function were chosen.
+In the derivation of a Bayes Classifier, we were able to derive model, but we didn't explain why the Sigmoid function were chosen.

 And why a linear model is chosen too.